wikiepeidia/files-shuffle-script/README.md

 - Rewritten in PowerShell.
 - Speed improved by ~5-8x compared to V0.
 - Does not put shuffled files into the current folder beside 1 file.
+- All bugs from V0 has been fixed.

 ### V2-RELEASE